mhnd6/projectWASFATI/README.md

 # WASFATI
-WASFATI APP for 490 project
+WASFATI android app

 Description:
-this android app was a project for 490 (Android apps development course) in FCIT, the goal is to share different recipes from several countries and some features implemented: upload photos add comment
+> this android app was a project for 490 (Android apps development course) in FCIT, the goal is to share different recipes from several countries and some features implemented: upload photos add comment